 The persons responsible for such unscrupulous and unethical hiring practices are the INGO/LNGO heads themselves.
 Higher level bosses of established INGOs pursue their own interests rather than national interests.
 The behaviour of some of them are worse than those in ‘spurious’ organizations that are formed to acquire donor funding.
 They lack total interest in inducting staff with exceptional skills.
 These bosses enjoy extravagant perks and are a breed of irresponsible spendthrifts.
 Developing countries with poverty and conflict is a fiesta for these mercenaries who fail to acknowledge that there is a cost to their extravagance.

-http://www.lewrockwell.com/bovard/bovard13.html) Most interviewees confirm that aid money is used in unproductive ways and not towards real needs.
+This further contributes to the notion that foreign aid is associated with fraud, waste, and abuse and the main cause for the culture of corruption that pervades our society.
+These facts are even highlighted in an American Economic Review study by James Bovard. (http://www.lewrockwell.com/bovard/bovard13.html) Most interviewees confirm that aid money is used in unproductive ways and not towards real needs.
 They claim that although some aid money goes into projects, it has only brought about economic and social calamity rather than encouraging good governance and economic stability because NGO bosses fail to take practical decisions that are necessary for self-sustainable growth of the beneficiary.

 Subcontracting mechanisms